 Press ()) to activate the alarm.
-The horn will sound and the turn signal and interior lamps will flash for a maximum of approximately 3 minutes.
-Press again or turn the ignition to the 2 (ACCESSORY) or 3 (ON) position to deactivate, or wait for the alarm to timeout in 3 minutes.
+The horn will sound and the turn signal and interior lamps will flash for a maximum of approximately three minutes.
+Press again or turn the ignition to the accessory or on position to deactivate, or wait for the alarm to time-out in three minutes.

-Note: The panic alarm will only operate when the ignition is in the 1 (OFF/LOCK) position.
+Note: The panic alarm will only operate when the ignition is in the off position.